Ivanclj/Smile/README.md

 │   ├── archive                       <- Develop notebooks no longer being used.
 │
-├── src                               <- Source data for the project │   ├── load_data.py         <- Script for downloading raw data from github.
+├── src                               <- Source data for the project │   ├── load_data.py         <- Script for downloading raw data from github to data folder.
 │   ├── upload_data.py                <- Script for uploading data files to S3 bucket.
 │   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used for training and scoring.
 │   ├── train_model.py                <- Script for training a machine learning model.
-│   ├── score_model.py                <- Script for scoring new predictions using a trained model.
 │   ├── evaluate_model.py             <- Script for evaluating model performance.
-│   ├── models.py                     <- Creates the data model for the database connected to the Flask app.
+│   ├── database.py                     <- Creates the data model for the database connected to the Flask app.
-│   ├── README.md                     <- Documentation with instructions to run scripts in src/ and midproject check.
-│

 ├── test                              <- Files necessary for running model tests (see documentation below) │   ├── test.py                       <- Script for running unit tests on functions in src/.
 │